 HIV Infection, Stage 3 (AIDS), 2019 (CDC) – This slide set summarizes trends in AIDS diagnoses and deaths from 1985 to 2019, with breakdowns by age, sex, race/ethnicity, transmission category, and region.
 Data on cumulative AIDS diagnoses and deaths through 2019, and AIDS data for Metropolitan Statistical Areas are also provided.

-HIV Surveillance in Urban and Nonurban Areas 2018 (Preliminary) (CDC) – This slide set presents data on regional variations of diagnoses of HIV and AIDS among adults and adolescents in the U.S.
+HIV Surveillance in Urban and Nonurban Areas 2018 (Preliminary) (CDC) – This slide set presents data on regional variations of diagnoses of HIV and AIDS among adults and adolescents in the United States.

-Ryan White HIV/AIDS Program Annual Client-Level Data Report for 2019 – (Health Resources and Services Administration HIV/AIDS Bureau) – This report provides an in-depth review of demographic and socioeconomic information for Ryan White HIV/AIDS Program (RWHAP) clients.
+Ryan White HIV/AIDS Program Annual Client-Level Data Report for 2020 – (Health Resources and Services Administration – HRSA) – This report provides an in-depth review of demographic and socioeconomic information for Ryan White HIV/AIDS Program (RWHAP) clients.
 It includes breakdowns by age, race/ethnicity, transmission risk category, federal poverty level, healthcare coverage, and housing status.
-In addition, the report provides focused analyses to measure RWHAP’s progress toward achieving selected HIV-related health outcomes.
+In addition, the report provides focused analyses to measure the RWHAP’s progress toward achieving select HIV-related health outcomes.

-Ryan White HIV/AIDS Program (RWHAP) State Profiles (HRSA) – Visitors to this web page may use a pull-down menu to access state-specific data about RWHAP clients including breakdowns by age, gender, race/ethnicity, income, health care coverage, and HIV status, as well as risk/transmission categories for female, male, and transgender clients.
-The page also has an option for state-to-state comparisons of these client characteristics.
+Ryan White HIV/AIDS Program State Profiles (HRSA) – Visitors to this web page may access state-specific data about RWHAP clients including breakdowns by age, gender, race/ethnicity, income, health care coverage, and HIV status, as well as risk/transmission categories for female, male, and transgender clients.

 HIV Legal Landscape (CDC) – CDC’s Division of HIV/AIDS Prevention systematically collects and assesses information about HIV statutes and regulatory frameworks to help determine whether these act as barriers or facilitators to effective HIV prevention.
 CDC summarizes in text, tables, and maps state-specific data on the following: state HIV laws, HIV and STD criminal laws, minors consent laws, laboratory reporting laws, and perinatal HIV testing laws.